josmar-crwdstffng/angular/aio/content/tutorial/toh-pt2.md

 hover over and select a hero from the list.

 In the [first tutorial](tutorial/toh-pt0#app-wide-styles), you set the basic styles for the entire application in `styles.css`.
-That style sheet didn't include styles for this list of heroes.
+That style sheet did not include styles for this list of heroes.

 You could add more styles to `styles.css` and keep growing that style sheet as you add components.